ibm-cloud-docs/mqcloud/learn/mqoc_responsibilities.md

 | Queue manager | * Automatic upgrade to the latest revision | * Managing queue manager configuration  \n * Optional: manually upgrade queue managers to the latest revision before automatic upgrade |

 {: summary="The rows are read from left to right.
 The resource area of comparing responsibilities is in the first column, with the responsibilities of IBM in the second column and your responsibilities in the third column."}
-{: caption="Table 3.
-Responsibilities for change management" caption-side="top"}
+{: caption="Responsibilities for change management" caption-side="top"}

 ### Identity and access management
 {: #mqoc_iam_responsibilities}